[0077] 10 27 42

 Another filler to prepare everything for the great last four strips of the storyline.

-• Sandra: Better be careful and don’t go alone to the forest any longer.
-The new owner seems to be of the mean sort.
+- Sandra: Better be careful and not go alone to the forest anymore.
+The new owner seems to be a mean one.

 100 pieces of what?
 Explosives?